-4. In the federal country the laws are helpful to the culture and economic differences across the states.
+4. In the federal country the laws are helpful to the cultural and economic differences across the states.

-5. In the federal country, the laws are more clear and it is easy to make decisions and the people can supervise the government.
+5. In a federal country, the laws are more clear and it is easy to make decisions and the people can supervise the government.

 Disadvantages of Federal Constitution